Operating Principles, Culture, and the Nexer Experience

 How do we interview?

 Hiring managers are trained on our principles, phone screen questions, and have done the IC’s job in a previous role so they can properly assess the candidate’s skills.
-On the phone screen, in addition to their job skills, we’re looking to see their fit by assessing their missionary quality, drive, intelligence, and growth mindset.
+On the phone screen, in addition to their job skills, we’re looking to see their fit by assessing their drive, intelligence, and growth mindset.

-All interview participants will be trained by people operations on our principles, interview process, and are high performers and who’s a culture carrier.
+All interview participants will be trained by people operations on our principles, interview process, and are high performers and a culture carrier.
 Managers must get people ops’ approval to introduce new Nexers into the interviewing process.
-And for people ops, before they send a Nexer to start interviewing, the Nexer should have a 15 minute session with Al, scheduled by the Nexer once training is complete.
+And for people ops, before they send a Nexer to start interviewing, the Nexer should have a 15 minute session with Talent Leads, scheduled by the Nexer once training is complete.

 We want all candidates to be able to say that interviewing with NexHealth was a positive experience, and rejecting candidates should be done as tactfully and respectfully as possible.

 Every candidate should have earned a universal yes from all interviewers, one of which should be a strong yes, before moving forward.